devonproudfoot/bitcurator_scripts/README.md

 by Devon Proudfoot : )

+This is a work in progress.
+Sometimes I update these and sometimes not.
+Sometimes I write these scripts well before I actually use them on digital mateiral we recieve so use at your own discretion!
+Thanks for checking this out!

 #### Scripts
 - audio_disks.sh - Will create a folder for the Audio CD, creating a disk image, relevant metadata, and wave files